-Robert van den Nieuwendijk is an IT veteran from the Netherlands with over twenty-five years of experience in the IT industry.
-He holds a bachelor degree in software engineering.
-After working a few years as a programmer of air traffic control and vessel traffic management systems for a company that is now called HITT, he started his own company Van den Nieuwendijk Informatica in 1988.
-Since then he has worked as a freelance systems administrator for OpenVMS, Windows Server, Linux and VMware vSphere systems, mainly for Dutch governmental organizations.
-Currently he is a VMware vSphere administrator at Wageningen UR (University & Research centre).
-During winter he is also a ski and snowboard instructor at an indoor ski school.
+Robert van den Nieuwendijk is an IT veteran from the Netherlands with over 25 years of experience in the IT industry.
+He holds a bachelor's degree in Software Engineering.
+After working for a few years as a programmer of air traffic control and vessel traffic management systems for a company that is now called HITT, he started his own company Van den Nieuwendijk Informatica in 1988.
+Since then he has worked as a freelance systems administrator for OpenVMS, Windows Server, Linux, and VMware vSphere systems, mainly for Dutch governmental organizations.
+Currently, he is a VMware vSphere administrator at Wageningen UR (University and Research centre).
+During winter, he is also a ski and snowboard instructor at an indoor ski school.

-With his background as a programmer he always tries to make his job easier by writing programs or scripts to perform repeating tasks.
-In the past he used the C programming language, OpenVMS DCL, Visual Basic Script and KiXtart to do this.
-Since Windows PowerShell 1.0 he uses Windows PowerShell and VMware vSphere PowerCLI for all of his scripting work.
+With his background as a programmer, he always tries to make his job easier by writing programs or scripts to perform repetitive tasks.
+In the past, he used the C programming language, OpenVMS DCL, Visual Basic Script, and KiXtart to do this.
+Since Windows PowerShell 1.0, he uses Windows PowerShell and VMware vSphere PowerCLI for all of his scripting work.

 Robert is a member of the Dutch VMware User group (VMUG) Customer Council and a frequent contributor and moderator at the VMware VMTN Communities.
 In 2012 and 2013, VMware awarded him the vExpert title for his "significant contributions to the community and a willingness to share his expertise with others".